xepan/doc/General-Company-Settings.md

 ##Return Path
 Every e-mail message has a hidden field called the "Return-Path" address (sometimes called a "bounce address" or "From Address").
 A bounce address is an e-mail address to which bounce messages (undeliverable notifications and mails, etc.) are delivered.
-There are many variants of the name, including return path, reverse path, envelope from, envelope sender, MAIL FROM, 5321-FROM, return address, From_, Errors-to, etc. If you maintain a separate account for such bounced mails, then specify that here, so that you can keep eye on the active and inactive recipients, which will save your time in context with concept of Email Throttling.
+There are many variants of the name, including the return path, reverse path, envelope from, envelope sender, MAIL FROM, 5321-FROM, return address, From_, Errors-to, etc. If you maintain a separate account for such bounced mails, then specify that here, so that you can keep an eye on the active and inactive recipients, which will save your time in context with the concept of Email Throttling.

-After completing with the above details click Update button to save your information.
+After completing with the above details, click Update button to save your information.

 =========================
 #TAB>	SMS Settings